 You and your family have been diligently accruing leave for the past year, saving it up for a special (and likely overdue) occasion — vacation!
-But before buying airline tickets, booking hotels, reserving tours or packing your bags, it’s important to consider ways to protect your investment and buy you some peace of mind with travel insurance.
+But before buying airline tickets, booking hotels, reserving tours, or packing your bags, it’s important to consider ways to protect your investment and buy you some peace of mind with travel insurance.

 What Is Travel Insurance?

-In essence, travel insurance is a purchased plan (or policy) that offers protection from certain financial risks or losses that may occur while you’re traveling.
+In essence, travel insurance is a purchased plan (or policy) that offers protection from certain financial risks or losses that may occur while traveling.
 This often includes trip cancellation or delay, lost luggage, or even an overseas medical emergency.